 Faculty use the farm as a venue for research, labs, class visits and as a resource for course development.
 Students make use of the farm for internships and independent research projects.

-Students and faculty have utilized the land and resources of the farm for course projects such as art installations, documenting the interactions between farm wildlife and farm ecology, the effects of vermicompost extracts on plant health plus stream health data collection, integrated pest management strategies and developing educational curricula for K-12 visitors.
+Students and faculty have utilized the land and resources of the farm for course projects such as art installations, documenting the interactions between farm wildlife and farm ecology, stream health data collection, integrated pest management strategies and developing educational curricula for K-12 visitors.

 Faculty and Courses